-Polycystic ovarian syndrome ups risk of type 2 diabetesJune 22nd, 2012 in Diabetes /
+Polycystic ovarian syndrome ups risk of type 2 diabetesJune 22, 2012 in Medicine & Health / Diabetes

 (HealthDay) -- Middle-aged women with polycystic ovary syndrome (PCOS) are at increased risk of developing type 2 diabetes, according to a prospective long-term study published online June 14 in Diabetes.